YahyaZekry/NLP-Islamic-Coach/02_methodologies/01_cinema_mind/07_assessment.md

 <!-- AI.CONTEXT: POSITION_PROTOCOL -->

 ### Purpose
-This protocol guides the AI coach through assessment of a client's ability to access different perceptual positions in their mental Movies.
+This protocol guides assessment of a client's ability to access different perceptual positions in their mental Movies.
 Position flexibility is a key skill for Cinema Mind work.

 ### Implementation Guidelines
 - Guide position exploration conversationally through simple exercises